robb-j/gruber/quick-tour.md

 import { getConfiguration } from "gruber";
 import pkg from "./package.json" with { type: "json" };

-// Get a Node.js specific configuration
-const config = getConfiguration();
+// Get a platform specific configuration const config = getConfiguration();

 // Define the structure of our configuration and how to merge together